Jayesh-Vadnere/Instagram_User_Analytics/README.md

 ![](SQL/I3.PNG)

 ### Insights:
-• Meggie_Doyle and Delpha.Kihn receive an average of 41 likes per photo, the highest among all users.
+• Delpha.Kihn and Meggie_Doyle receive an average of 41 likes per photo, the highest among all users.

 --------------------------------------------------------------------------------------------------------------------------------------------
 ## The most commented photo for each user.
-Task : Identify the most commented photo for each user.
+Task : Identify the users who have received the highest number of comments on a single photo on Instagram.
 ```sql
 WITH photo_comments AS (
     SELECT p.id AS photo_id, p.user_id, IFNULL(COUNT(c.id), 0) AS total_comments